-The areas classified as "Majority Unconsolidated Rubble" on the substrate classification maps (Figure 8) were of critical concern.
+The areas originally classified as "Majority Unconsolidated Rubble" on the substrate classification maps (Figure 9) were of critical concern.
 These areas were characterized by large amounts of small pieces of rubble (noted in diver surveys) that had been and would continue to be remobilized during high energy events.
-Viehman et al., (2018) showed that coral recruitment in these areas was not successful, and recovery in these areas would be significantly and continuously inhibited by the movement of rubble.
+Viehman et al. (2018) showed that coral recruitment in these areas was not successful, and recovery in these areas would be significantly and continuously inhibited by the movement of rubble.
 This is discussed in more detail in Section 3.5.
-Photos from some of the areas identified as "Majority Unconsolidated Rubble" can be seen in Figure 9.
+In 2012, a joint survey identified 1,662 m within the 3,930 m of "Majority Unconsolidated Rubble" that needed Primary Restoration in order to start recovery.
+As a result, the Trustees considered the remaining 2,268 m as Rubble Not Requiring Primary Restoration.
+Photos from some of the areas identified as Unconsolidated Rubble Requiring Primary Restoration can be seen in Figure 10.
 Primary Restoration is focused on restoring these areas by stabilizing the rubble.